QASalter/react-tutorial/README.md

 5. When someone wins, highlight the three squares that caused the win.
 6. When no one wins, display a message about the result being a draw.

-It would be helpful to have some peer review on the code as it's probably rife with antipattern, I'm not aware of.
+It would be helpful to have some peer review on the code as it's probably rife with antipattern, that I'm not aware of.